CalvinRodo/DX/md/dx.md

 # Autonomy

-- Ability to decide what to use
+- Ability to decide what to use and what to pursue

 ===

 # Multi-Disciplinary team
-  - A11y expert
-  - Researcher

 ===

 # Metrics (KPIs)

-- How do we know what the DX is
-- How we measure it
+- What are we looking to improve?
-- How do we know when we are successfull
+- How do we know we've succeeded?

 ---